Limone81/FS22-Multi-Terrain-Angle/README.md

 # FS22-Multi-Terrain-Angle
 Guideline for integration of 32 groundangles to Modmaps (Englisch)

-In the basegame the groungangles are limited to 8. this often looks not very nice, so i will help you to change them and make the game much more prettier.
+In the basegame the groungangles are limited to 8.
+This often looks not very nice, so i will help you to change them and make the game much more prettier.
 All given information is based on several forum threads, from Giants- and FBM forum and they are linked at the end.

 Starting with an unzipped (**no zip**) map.
 Be sure that no zipped version of the map is located in the same folder, because editor will load this one!